 Samples will be labeled following standard chain of custody (COC) protocols, including noting the final canister vacuums and the serial numbers of canisters and flow controllers.
 AECOM will document sampling activities, including sampling times, conditions, and any deviations in procedure on field sheets.
-Samples will be transported under COC protocols within 24 hours using ground transport to a State of California certified laboratory.
-Samples will NOT be chilled since contaminants may condense at low temperatures.
+Samples will be transported under COC protocols within 24 hours using ground transport to a State of California-certified laboratory.
+Samples will NOT be chilled because contaminants may condense at low temperatures.

-Sub-slab vapor, crawlspace air, indoor air, and outdoor air samples will be analyzed for TPHg, BTEX, MTBE, and naphthalene using USEPA Method (Modified) TO-15 APH (air-phase petroleum hydrocarbon) Fractions (Sp)-Full list + Naph + APH.
-Sub-slab vapor samples will also be analyzed for oxygen, carbon dioxide, helium, nitrogen and methane by ASTM Method D1946 modified.
+Sub-slab vapor, indoor air, and outdoor air samples will be analyzed for total petroleum hydrocarbons as gasoline; benzene, toluene, ethyl benzene, total xylenes (BTEX); methyl tertiary butyl ether; and naphthalene using United States Environmental Protection Agency Method (modified) TO-15 APH (air-phase petroleum hydrocarbon) Fractions (Sp)-Full list + Naph + APH.
+Sub-slab vapor samples will also be analyzed for oxygen, carbon dioxide, helium, nitrogen, and methane by ASTM Method D1946 modified.
 All analytical results for this investigation will be reported in micrograms per cubic meter.